From limitless to limp: How can Klopp fix lacklustre Liverpool? | Goal.com

 There is little to suggest Liverpool are approaching this stage, but should they continue to out-perform their xG, and should the injury crisis continue for much longer, then eventually the point will be raised.

-For now it is a case of getting Firmino firing again, lifting Alexander-Arnold’s spirits, and finding a way to rejig the starting 11 to fit Fabinho and Henderson back into their best positions.
+For now it is a case of getting Firmino firing again, lifting Alexander-Arnold’s spirits, and finding a way to rejig the starting XI to fit Fabinho and Henderson back into their best positions.

 These are only minor tweaks.
 But as we have seen over the last month, at a club as fine-tuned as Klopp’s Liverpool the smallest of changes can have a butterfly effect.